-The secret about the DMA’s annual conference is you can learn anything about marketing you need to know, and you can find many of the data/marketing vendors you might need in one place.
+The secret about the DMA’s annual conference is you can learn anything about marketing you need to know, and you can find many of the data/marketing vendors you might need in one place, have a look at how to manage your data.

 It’s been five years since my last DMA and this year I was lucky enough to attend for a day in Los Angeles.
 One day wasn’t enough, but I worked hard to make the most of it.
 This time my old friend had changed a lot.
 It had a completely revamped format and a new name “&Then”.